This Fact Sheet is not relevant in your region

 If the first person you speak to is unhelpful, ask to speak to someone more senior.
-Contact the Citizens Advice consumer helpline if you need help negotiating an arrangement with your supplier (see the Useful contacts section for details), or contact us for advice.
+Contact Advice Direct Scotland's energy advice service if you need help negotiating an arrangement with your supplier (see the Useful contacts section for details), or contact us for advice.

 If circumstances change